BonUzo29/Data_Engineering_Project_Phase-2/README.md

     -------------------------------------------

 To demonstrate further data processing and transformations that PySpark is capable of, we created a new script called `further-transformations-spark.py`.
+This script now adds some columns.
+The `calculate_metrics` UDF now calculates these new metrics:

+`temp_change`: Temperature change compared to the previous row.
+`cpu_util_change`: CPU utilization change compared to the previous row.
+`power_efficiency`: Power efficiency, which is the ratio of power_draw to cpu_utilization.

 When we run it we produce columns with more transormations as seen below:

     -------------------------------------------